 40ft units are constructed using high quality weathering cor-ten steel which is designed to stand up to the harsh rigours of sea conditions.
 Due to the harsh environment they are all manufactured to a high standard and are both wind and water tight to protect their cargo.

-Cor-ten steel is a corrosion resistant weathering steel, used within many industries.
+Cor-ten steel is a corrosion resistant weathering steel, popular within many industries.

-High quality rubber seals are used to prevent water ingress through the double-doors.
+High quality rubber seals are installed to prevent water ingress through the double-doors.

 The internal flooring is typically formed from 27mm hardwood.